 NDPs are important planning documents and give local people the opportunity to have a real say in how, and where, development should happen within their local area.
-They can provide the local detail to add value to higher level, more strategic policies such as Rugby Borough Council's adopted Core Strategy (2011) and the Saved Local Plan policies (2011).
+They can provide the local detail to add value to the higher level, more strategic policies as set out in the adopted Rugby Borough Council Local Plan 2011-2031.

 - 1.1 Neighbourhood Development Plans (NDPs) were introduced through the Localism Act 2011 to give local people a greater say in planning decisions that affect their area.
 NDPs are neighbourhood level planning policy documents with policies designed to reflect the needs and priorities of local communities. - 1.2 NDPs can identify where development should take place, set out local design principles so that buildings respond positively to local character, and protect important facilities, historic buildings, the natural environment and open spaces.
 They are an important part of our planning system because planning applications are determined in accordance with the development plan unless material considerations indicate otherwise.
 Made (adopted) NDPs are part of the local statutory development plan for their area. - 1.3 A Neighbourhood Development Plan (NDP) can cover a range of planning related issues or just have one, single policy.
-This document has been prepared building on the public consultation on Issues and Options which was undertaken from 7 May to 3 June 2018 and the public consultation on the First Draft Plan which took place from 8 October to 4 November 2018. - 1.4 The Issues and Options document set out a proposed draft vision and objectives for the NDP and asked residents about a range of planning issues and potential policies for addressing these issues.
+This document has been prepared building on the informal public consultation on Issues and Options which was undertaken from 7 May to 3 June 2018, the informal public consultation on the First Draft Plan which took place from 8 October to 4 November 2018, the formal Regulation 14 public consultation which took place from 21 January to 10 March 2019 and the formal Regulation 16 public consultation which took place from 25 June to 6 August 2019. - 1.4 The Issues and Options document set out a proposed draft vision and objectives for the NDP and asked residents about a range of planning issues and potential policies for addressing these issues.
 The First Draft Plan provided more detail in terms of background and supporting evidence and set out wording for ten draft planning policies.
-All local residents and stakeholders were invited to comment and their responses have informed this version of the Draft Willoughby NDP.
-The Neighbourhood Development Plan and its policies should be read as a whole.
-Proposals will be assessed against all relevant policies.
+All local residents and stakeholders were invited to comment and their responses informed the Draft Willoughby NDP.
+The Draft NDP was published for consultation with statutory and voluntary organisations as well as local residents, businesses and landowners.
+The representations received led to some further revisions of the plan to produce the Submission NDP.
+The Submission NDP was published for a further formal consultation and the representations received were sent to an independent examiner who recommended that the NDP should proceed to referendum, subject to a series of recommended modifications.

-- 1.5 It is important to remember that NDPs cannot be prepared in isolation.
-They have to be 'in general conformity' with local strategic planning policies in this case, Rugby Borough Council's adopted Core Strategy (2011) and the Saved Local Plan policies (2011)1. - 1.6 Planning Practice Guidance2 also advises that the reasoning and evidence informing the policies and proposals in an emerging Local Plan should be taken into consideration during the preparation of the NDP.
-Therefore, the Draft Willoughby NDP also notes the policies in Rugby's emerging Local Plan 2011 2031, including the Main Modifications which were published for consultation from 14 August to 5 October 2018.
-It is likely that the emerging new Local Plan will be adopted by Rugby Borough Council by the time the Willoughby NDP is submitted to the Council later in 2019.
-NDPs must also have regard to national planning policy the revised National Planning Policy Framework (2018)3 and other guidance and statements. - 1.7 All the Neighbourhood Development Plan planning policies have to be underpinned by a clear and robust evidence base of local opinion and technical resources and, overall, the Plan has to meet a set of 'basic conditions' set out in national guidance. - 1.8 Preparing an NDP is a complex and lengthy process.
+- The Neighbourhood Development Plan and its policies should be read as a whole.
+Proposals will be assessed against all relevant policies. - 1.6 It is important to remember that NDPs cannot be prepared in isolation.
+They have to be 'in general conformity' with local strategic planning policies in this case, the adopted Rugby Borough Council Local Plan 2011 2031. - 1.7 NDPs must also have regard to national planning policy the revised National Planning Policy Framework (2019) and other guidance and statements. - 1.8 All the Neighbourhood Development Plan planning policies have to be underpinned by a clear and robust evidence base of local opinion and technical resources and, overall, the Plan has to meet a set of 'basic conditions' set out in national guidance. - 1.9 Preparing an NDP is a complex and lengthy process.
 This is set out in Figure 1 below.